haraphat01/renewly/SETUP.md

-# Renewly Setup Guide
+# Dealping Setup Guide

-This guide will walk you through setting up Renewly from scratch.
+This guide will walk you through setting up Dealping from scratch.

 ## Prerequisites